furkrn/PlymouthVista/README.md

 ## "Windows 7" is a registered trademark of Microsoft Corporation.
 The author(s) of this project are in no way affiliated with Microsoft, and are not endorsed by Microsoft in any way.

 # PlymouthVista
-Re-creation of Windows Vista and Windows 7 boot screen and shutdown screen from its original assets.
+Re-creation of Windows Vista and Windows 7 boot screens and shutdown screens from their original assets.
 Designed to be used with [VistaThemePlasma](https://gitgud.io/catpswin56/vistathemeplasma), [AeroThemePlasma](https://gitgud.io/wackyideas/AeroThemePlasma).

 Special thanks to [blacklightpy](https://github.com/blacklightpy) for the Vista boot screen code.